Securing and Governing Data at Rest

 - Customer Information: Customer contact data, sales order history, prices, contracts, and bank account information

-- Employee Information: Employee contact data, HIPAA data, benefits information, dependent information, and bank account information
+- Employee Information: Employee contact data, HIPAA data, benefits information, defendant information, and bank account information

-There are many threat vectors for master data.
-They include hackers, nation state actors, corporate espionage, employee fraud, disgruntled employees, outsourced resources, and contractors.
-Attackers know the value of the master data held in an SAP datastore.
+Threat vectors for master data include hackers, nation-state actors, corporate espionage, employee fraud, disgruntled employees, outsourced resources, and contractors.
+Attackers are aware of the value of the master data held in an SAP datastore.
 If they can gain access, regardless of how old the data may appear, they will copy as much of it as they can.

 Their goal is to gather bank account information, identities, corporate intellectual property, processes, and trade secrets.
-Unfortunately, all of these data types are included in some manner or another during a client copy or copy from backup.
+All of these data types are included in some manner or another during a client copy or copy from backup.

-In many cases, these nonproduction systems are not monitored to record who accesses them and what they are doing on those systems.
-A lack of data obfuscation leaves bank accounts, vendor and customer data, and employee personally identifiable information (PII) accessible.
+In many cases, these non-productions systems are not monitored to record who is accessing them and what they are doing on those systems.
+The risks to data at rest include a lack of data obfuscation leaving bank accounts, vendor and customer data, and employee personally identifiable data (PII) available to be accessed.

-Production user IDs are often available in nonproduction environments.
-These include contractors and outsourced resources as well as expanded testing access in quality assurance and development environments.
+Product and intellectual property data is rarely obfuscated in these non-production systems.
+Production user IDs are often available in non-production environments, including contractors, outsourced resources, and expanded testing access in quality assurance and development environments.

-Users can access tools and techniques to solve the problem of governing and protecting data at rest.
+There are tools and techniques for solving the problem of governing and protecting data at rest.
 They fall into three categories: awareness and policy, data categorization, and automation.

-Awareness and policy solutions start with creating a policy for managing data at rest.
-This policy details what data should be included in a copy for testing or development environments, how all nonproduction environments should be monitored, and what the user provisioning and access review processes should include.
+Awareness and policy solutions would start with creating a policy for managing data at rest.
+This policy details what data should be included in a copy for testing or development environments, how all non-production environments should be monitored and what the user provisioning and access review processes should include.

 The policy should include performing the same risk analysis for data at rest as is done for production systems.
-This mandates evaluation of systems, locations, access points, and users accessing these nonproduction systems.
+This would mandate evaluation of systems, locations, access points, and users accessing these non-production systems.